agsb/wirewp/README.md

 ### List notes

-The chips of 6 to 28 pins uses slim (0.300") form and 24 to 64 uses wide (0,600") inter rows space.
+The sockets of 6 to 28 pins uses slim (0.300") form and 24 to 64 uses wide (0,600") inter rows space.

 1. _sock_ 00 is reserved for the board;
 1. _pins_  00 is reserved for specials;
 1. use _comments_ for more information,
 eg. sizes, color, datasheet use/name of pin;

+Anywhere any pin not connected is marked as nc.

-### wires reserved
+### Wires reserved

 (still a primitive sintax)